flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ## Microsoft Flight Simulator Control Options

-### 1. Create a separate controller profile in Microsoft Flight Simulator
+### 1. Create a Separate Controller Profile in Microsoft Flight Simulator

 Before you change anything in the controller profile make sure to create a dedicated controller profile for the FlyByWire A32NX in Microsoft Flight Simulator so that any changes to the throttle configuration does not impact any other aircraft.

-??? note "How to create a new Controller Profile"
+??? note "How to Create a New Controller Profile"
     Microsoft Flight Simulator allows you to create separate profiles for different controllers.
 To do that change to the `DEFAULT` profile of your controller and create a copy of it (`DUPLICATE`).

     ![MSFS Duplicate Controller Profile](../../assets/flypad/throttle-calibration/duplicate-controller-profile.png "MSFS Duplicate Controller Profile"){loading=lazy}